debops/debops/docs/ansible/roles/docker_registry/defaults-detailed.rst

 ``config``
   Required.
 An YAML dictionary with Docker Registry configuration options.
 Each ``config`` dictionary will be merged recursively in the final configuration file.
-You have to specify the entire dictionary structure fron the "base" of the configuration file.
+You have to specify the entire dictionary structure from the "base" of the configuration file.
 Refer to the `Docker Registry documentation`__ for details about supported parameters and their values.